-English Language English Literature 100% Exam 100% Exam Paper 1: Analysing prose & creative writing Paper 1: Shakespeare & 19 th century novel Paper 2: Analysing non-fiction & transactional writing Paper 2: Modern prose/drama, poetry & unseen poetry
+English Language English Literature

+100% Exam 100% Exam

+Paper 1: Creative reading and creative writing Paper 2: Non-fiction reading and non-fiction writing Paper 1: Shakespeare & 19 th century novel Paper 2: Modern prose/drama, poetry & unseen poetry

 The English Language GCSE is a basic qualification for any type of further education and most types of employment.
 Most post 16 colleges and sixth forms require a GCSE pass for entry to their courses.
 Both English GCSEs develop your communication skills and your abilities to find the truth (or lies!) in any text you read in life.
 English Literature and Language are a great springboard to many A-Levels at Turton: History, Geography, Faith & Ethics, Sociology, Psychology, Government & Politics (to name but a few).